aambrose1/SeniorProject_KinTree/README.md

 Create a new database instance on your machine:
 `CREATE DATABASE <name>`

 Create a .env file with MySQL information.
-Example env is in the project's root folder.
+Example env is in the project's /docs/ folder.

 Open another command line window in /SeniorProject_KinTree/server/ and run the command `npm install knex mysql2` to install Knex and mySQL2.